 The process may seem unnecessarily formal, particularly if you only have a few service desk analysts.
 Regardless of your team structure, though, the incident lifecycle is still the same.
 Let’s say you only have one service desk analyst, so there is no level three support.
 But incidents that surpass the knowledge of your service desk analyst have to go somewhere, whether it’s to your chief engineer or an outside consultant or even you, right?
 Voila!
 You do indeed have level two or level three support–it’s just you, or your engineer.

 My point?
 Even though ITIL can seem to be all about semantics, don’t get caught up in them.
 Look for easy ways to adapt your organizational hierarchy and process workflows to fit with an easy IT service management framework like I outlined above.
 By doing so, you will deliver far better customer service, and deliver much more value back to the business.
 Plus, your hair will stop burning much faster (bonus points!).

 And finally, a few reminders: Log every incident.
 Give it a unique number.
-And capture important details (like date, time, and description) in a central help desk system like JIRA Service Desk.
+And capture important details (like date, time, and description) in a central help desk system like Jira Service Desk.
+If you have a large internal or external audience to communicate incident updates to, consider a status page for incident communication.
 Assign every incident a category (and subcategory, as needed).
 Give every incident a priority level, and every priority level an SLA.
 Whenever possible, enable your front line support team with knowledge base articles and incident diagnostic scripts to help them resolve incidents quickly.
 Make sure the service desk always retains control of incident progress, routing, and status.
 Don’t just capture incident data.
 Analyze it!
 Look for trends, patterns, and potential underlying problems that can reduce incident volume and mitigate risk.
 Coming up in part two, I'll walk through some expert tips for even better incident handling.
 See you on the next page!